 The renewable obligations required are divided into 4 major categories; parties must fulfill minimum renewable volume obligations for each distinct category.
 These categories build upon each other, meaning that if a fuel fulfills the standards of one of the most specific of the categories, it can be applied to fulfill the quota of a broader category.
-The categories (D3, D4, D5, D6) segregate themselves based off the initial source of the fuel, referred to as the feedstock in the transportation industry, and the percent of greenhouse gas reductions the renewable fuel would create by displacing the gasoline or diesel baseline.
+The categories (D3, D4, D5, D6) segregate themselves based off the initial source of the fuel, referred to as the feedstock in the transportation industry, and the percent of greenhouse gas reductions the renewable fuel would achieve by displacing the gasoline or diesel baseline.